hathibelagal-dev/instantpolyglot/docs/eng/Navajo.md

 **Díí ashkii éí Kinłání góneʼ naagháá**
 This boy TOP Flagstaff in he-walks
-"As for this boy, he walks in Flagstaff"
+“As for this boy, he walks in Flagstaff”

 Focus can be expressed through word order, with the focused element typically appearing at the beginning of the sentence:

 **Tó éí yidlą́**
 Water FOC he-drinks
-"It's water that he drinks"
+“It's water that he drinks”

 ### Subordination